EdsonAlvarado/Datos-Masivos/Evaluacion/README.md

 ### a.
 > How many days the column "Close" is less than $600?

+> Here we use the filter function where we specify a column and request the data where the value is less than 600 and then count all the matching results
 ```
 df.filter($"Close" < 600).count()
 ```

 ### b.
 > What percentage of the time the column "High" was greater than $500?

+> Here we filter the results where high is greater than 500, count the results and make some operations to determine the percentage
 ```
 (df.filter($"High" > 500).count()*100)/df.count().toDouble
 ```

 ### c.
 > What is the pearson correlation between the columns "High" and "Volume"?

+> This is easy we only need a select, the function corr (pearson correlation) and give as arguments the columns High and Volume
 ```
 df.select(corr("High", "Volume")).show()
 ```

 ### d.
 > What is the max value of the column "High" by year?

+> Here we need to create a new dataframe adding the year of the date as a new column, then we select the columns Year and High, group by Year and use the max function
 ```
 val dfy = df.withColumn("Year", year(df("Date")))
 val ymax = dfy.select($"Year", $"High").groupBy("Year").max().show()